omg-dds/dds-rtps/README.md

 $ python3 interoperability_report.py -h

 usage: interoperability_report.py [-h] -P publisher_executable_name -S subscriber_executable_name
+                                  [-v] [-x {1,2}] [-a periodic_announcement_period]
-                                  [-v] [-s test_suite_dictionary_file]
+                                  [-s test_suite_dictionary_file]
-                                  [-t test_cases [test_cases ...] | -d
+                                  [-t test_cases [test_cases ...] | -d test_cases_disabled [test_cases_disabled ...]]
-                                  test_cases_disabled
-                                  [test_cases_disabled ...]] [-o filename]
+                                  [-o filename]

 Validation of interoperability of products compliant with OMG DDS-RTPS standard.
 This script generates automatically the verification between two shape_main executables.
 It also generates an XML report in JUnit format.

 optional arguments:
   -h, --help            show this help message and exit

 general options:
   -P publisher_executable_name, --publisher publisher_executable_name
                         Path to the Publisher shape_main application.
 It may be absolute or relative path.
-Example: if the executable is in the same folder as the script: "-P ./rti_connext_dds-6.1.1_shape_main_linux".
+Example: if the executable is in the same folder as the script:
+                        "-P ./rti_connext_dds-6.1.1_shape_main_linux".
   -S subscriber_executable_name, --subscriber subscriber_executable_name
                         Path to the Subscriber shape_main application.
 It may be absolute or relative path.
-Example: if the executable is in the same folder as the script: "-S ./rti_connext_dds-6.1.1_shape_main_linux".
+Example: if the executable is in the same folder as the script:
+                        "-S ./rti_connext_dds-6.1.1_shape_main_linux".

 optional parameters:
   -v, --verbose         Print debug information to stdout.
 This option also
                         shows the shape_main application output in case of error.
 If this option is not used, only the test results are printed in the stdout.
-(Default: False).
+                        Default: False.
+  -x {1,2}, --data-representation {1,2}
+                        Data Representation used if no provided when running the shape_main application.
+If this application already sets the data representation, this parameter is not used.
+The potential values are 1 for XCDR1 and 2 for XCDR2.
+                        Default value 2.
+  -a periodic_announcement_period, --periodic-announcement periodic_announcement_ms
+                        Indicates the periodic participant announcement period in ms.
+                        Default: 0 (off).

 Test Case and Test Suite:
   -s test_suite_dictionary_file, --suite test_suite_dictionary_file
                         Test Suite that is going to be tested.
 Test Suite is a file with a Python dictionary defined.
-It must be located on the same directory as
+It must be located on the same directory as interoperability_report.
-                        interoperability_report.
-This value should not contain
-                        the extension ".py", only the name of the file.
+                        This value should not contain the extension ".py", only the name of the file.
 It will run all the dictionaries defined in the file.
-                        (Default: test_suite).
+                        Default: test_suite.
   -t test_cases [test_cases ...], --test test_cases [test_cases ...]
                         Test Case that the script will run.
 This option is not supported with --disable-test.
 This allows to set multiple values separated by a space.
-(Default: run all Test Cases from the Test Suite.)
+                        Default: run all Test Cases from the Test Suite.
   -d test_cases_disabled [test_cases_disabled ...], --disable-test test_cases_disabled [test_cases_disabled ...]
                         Test Case that the script will skip.
 This allows to set multiple values separated by a space.
 This option is not supported with --test.
-(Default: None)
+                        Default: None

 output options:
   -o filename, --output-name filename
                         Name of the xml report that will be generated.
 If the file passed already exists, it will add the new results to it.
 In other case it will create a new file.
-(Default:
-                        <publisher_name>-<subscriber_name>-date.xml)
+                        Default: <publisher_name>-<subscriber_name>-date.xml
 ```